Agentic Trading: When LLM Agents Meet Financial Markets

 Key Points

-- 77 studies analyzed for LLM trading agents.
+- 77 studies reviewed, focusing on LLM agents in trading systems.

-- Only 2 out of 19 studies report consistent protocols.
+- Only 2 of 19 primary studies report reproducible protocols.

 📖 Reader Mode